apache/cordova-coho/docs/plugins-release-process.md

 #### Choose a Release Identifier

 Releases are identified by a "Release Identifier" that is used in commit messages and for temporary folders.

 Good choices are unique and have a direct relation to the release you are about to perform.
 Examples for valid identifiers would be `plugins20190506` or `splashscreen@503`.

-TODO replace with issue ID
+You can also create a release issue and use that (including the repository name): `cordova-plugin-splashscreen#123`.

 You set it similar to the active plugins: